lisavercruysse-dev/project-planner/README.md

 A mobile project planner application built to learn React Native (using Expo).

+_note: this is a W.I.P._
+_New features and improvements are still going to be added_

 ## Why I built this

 I already had some experience with React and wanted to learn how to build mobile applications as well.
 That's why I chose to build this project with React Native.